 The key to making the workplace safe for all union members is a strong, active and well-informed OHS rep, and an active committee.
 Reps should be involved in the identification of hazardous substances in the workplace, assess the risks associated with these substances, and then be involved with the employer to ensure that the risks are eliminated, or if this is not possible, reduced.

-The SafeWork Australia (SWA) Hazardous Substances Information System (HSIS) Consolidated List of Substances includes arsenic, arsenic acid and its salts, arsenic compounds and arsine and these substances are therefore regulated under Part 4 of the consolidated Victorian Occupational Health and Safety Regulations (2007).
+The SafeWork Australia (SWA) Hazardous Chemicals Information System (HCIS) Consolidated List of Substances includes arsenic, arsenic acid and its salts, arsenic compounds and arsine and these substances are therefore regulated under Part 4 of the consolidated Victorian Occupational Health and Safety Regulations (2017).
 Employers must, by law, implement these regulations, which means they must first try to eliminate the hazard or the risks associated with the hazard.
 If this is not practicable, then the employer must reduce the risk, according to the preferred order of hazard control - that is by beginning at the source.

 Where, after taking all practicable measures to control the risk at the source, there is still a risk that workers may be exposed to arsenic, the employer must provide adequate information, training and where necessary, personal protective equipment.